HEPCloud/fnalhpc_startd/README.md

      7 are rejected by your job's requirements
      1 reject your job because of their own requirements ---> This is a queued cobalt job
 ```
+* If the cobalt job finishes/exits the Startd's won't advertize themselves as "Unavailable" nor is the job being released back to the queue.
+This is problematic because the code as-is doesn't communicate back the termination and keeps the collector/negotiator confused.
+See https://hepcloud-git.fnal.gov/macosta/fnalhpc_startd/-/issues/1

 ### Things to do if I have spare time
 * Thoroughly document the code, architecture and procedures